 The foreign earned income exclusion, PFIC rules, foreign tax credit, AMT, etc. rules make a normal person’s tax returns quite frankly almost impossible to do correctly.
 The system is designed to cause failure by taxpayers.

-I defy any non-tax person — even if you have a Ph.D in Astrophysics — to do correctly what B.... continue reading
+I defy any non-tax person — even if you have a Ph.D... continue reading